MiriamSterl/ninolearn/README.md

 raw data, postprocessing it and then access the postprocessed data in an easy way.

-Moreover, it contains models for the ENSO forecasting:
+Moreover, it contains models for ENSO forecasting.

-· Deep Ensemble Model (DEM)

-· Encoder-Decoder Ensemble Model

 For the full code and documentation, see https://pjpetersik.github.io/ninolearn/intro.html and https://github.com/pjpetersik/ninolearn.